Ian-Macallan/MidiGlass/README.md

 # MidiGlass
-MidiGlass is an old program that shows, alters and plays midi files.
+MidiGlass is an old program (started in 1999) that shows, alters and plays midi files.

 If you want to use SoundFont copy the .dll files from